 Additional material (teacher’s guide, sample syllabus, handouts, etc.): https://practicalmapping.com/

 Blog Posts, White Papers, and Shorter Articles

-- Breaking Through the Disciplinary Barrier with Practical Mapping.
-Integration and Implementation Insights Blog. (pending)
+- Breaking Through Disciplinary Barriers with Practical Mapping.

 - Synthetic Literature Reviews: An Introduction.